AxisCommunications/acap-native-sdk-examples/web-server/README.md

 With `<appName>` and `<apiPath>` as defined in the manifest.

-Note that this example shows the reverse proxy concept using Monkey, but you are free to use any webserver of your choice.
+Note that this example shows the reverse proxy concept using CivetWeb, but you are free to use any webserver of your choice.

 ## Alternative approach